But obesity, learning and mental health are challenges for some children.

-The University of Canterbury, in collaboration with A Better Start National Science Challenge presents the 2017 Literacy and Learning Symposium.
-This year’s symposium brings together international and national researchers across fields of literacy, education, language learning, psychology, public health and speech language therapy, to highlight the exciting interdisciplinary developments in facilitating young children’s literacy success and healthy wellbeing.
-International speakers include Professor Laura Justice from Ohio State University and Professor Ilsa Schwartz from University of Tennessee.
+Researchers, educators, practitioners and students from all over New Zealand gathered at the University of Canterbury for this year’s Literacy and Learning Symposium.
+Co-hosted by UC and the A Better Start National Science Challenge, this year’s symposium brought together international and national researchers across fields of literacy, education, language learning, psychology, public health and speech language therapy, to highlight the exciting interdisciplinary developments in facilitating young children’s literacy success and healthy wellbeing.

 A Better Start team welcomes new Pasifika PhD student

 Team members from A Better Start: E Tipu e Rea’s Literacy and Learning strand were delighted to welcome their newest PhD student to the team, Saili Aukuso.
 Kai-arahi Pasifika Leali’ie’e Tufulasi Taleni, and members of the University of Canterbury College of Education, Health and Human Development Pasifika Advisory Group welcomed Saili.
 Saili said “It is very humbling to be receiving this award on behalf of the Pasifika community in Christchurch.
 Professionally I see this opportunity as an extension of my previous research on Bilingualism and the best practices attached to it.
 This opportunity means a lot to me personally for the fact that it is a highlight of my career as a teacher.
 While I have only just started, this award has proven for me and others like myself that we can make a solid contribution in any area of specialty.”